-To finish the surface, concrete is first “floated” with a float, sometimes called a “mag”.
+To finish the surface, concrete is first “floated” with a float, sometimes called a "mag".
 This pushes the aggregate down and pulls fine sand and cement to the surface—just what you need to form a smooth, troweled finish or a rough-broomed finish later.
 But limit float work to two or three passes.
-Too much floating leaves a topping of watery cement.
-And that means a weak, porous surface.
-Too much troweling causes the same trouble.
+Too much floating leaves a topping of watery cement, and that means a weak, porous surface.
+Too much troweling causes the same issue.

 Cement is caustic.
 So it can cause anything from dry skin to nasty burns that require medical attention.
 Wear gloves and protect your eyes.
 Concrete dust is bad for your lungs.
 So strap on a respirator while mixing or cutting it.